ftravers/datomic-tutorial/README.md

 but other than that, we can create maps with any combinations of those fields.
 We'll revist this idea later on.

-Okay enough concepts, lets see how to define a field.
+Okay enough concepts, let's see how to define a field.

 ## Basic Schema<a id="sec-1-3" name="sec-1-3"></a>